Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 public static void locationClicked(final String mboxName, final TargetParameters parameters)
 ```

-- _mboxName_ is a String the contains the mbox location for which the click notification will be sent to Target.
+- _mboxName_ is a String that contains the mbox location for which the click notification will be sent to Target.
 - _parameters_ is the configured `TargetParameters` for the request.

 **Example**